reflectoring/reflectoring.github.io/_posts/2021-10-01-spring-boot-feature-flags.md

 Let's look at what the code does:

 * We implement the `FactoryBean<T>` interface, which requires us to implement the `getObject()` and `getObjectType()` methods.
 * In the constructor, we pass a `Supplier<Boolean>` that evaluates if a feature flag is true or false.
-It's important that we pass a callback like this instead of just passing the value of the feature flag, because the feature flag value can change over time!
+We must pass a callback like this instead of just passing the value of the feature flag because the feature flag value can change over time!
-* In the constructor, we also pass two beans of type `<T>`: one for when the feature flag is true (`beanWhenTrue`), another for when it's false (`beanWhenFalse`).
+* In the constructor, we also pass two beans of type `<T>`: one to use when the feature flag is true (`beanWhenTrue`), another for when it's false (`beanWhenFalse`).
 * The interesting bit happens in the `getObject()` method: here we use Java's built-in `Proxy` feature to create a proxy for the interface of type `T`.
 Every time a method on the proxy gets called, it decides based on the feature flag which of the beans to call the method on.

 The TL;DR is that the `FeatureFlagFactoryBean` returns a proxy that forwards method calls to one of two beans, depending on a feature flag. **This works for all methods declared on the generic interface of type `<T>`**.